Pest Control Operator

 Puketi Forest Trust

-This is an exciting opportunity to work in one of Aotearoa’s most diverse forest ecosystems and make a valuable contribution to biodiversity while obtaining skills and qualification for a career in conservation or pest control.
-It is a full time 3 year fixed term role, carrying out multi-species pest control in Puketi/Omahuta forests.
+This is an exciting opportunity to work in one of Aotearoa’s most diverse forest ecosystems and make a valuable contribution to forest biodiversity while obtaining skills and a qualification for a career in conservation or pest control.
+It is a fixed-term role until the end September 2024, carrying out multi-species pest control in Puketi/Omahuta forests.

 About the Project:

-The project will involve establishing and training a team of pest control operators, installing and servicing a network of traps and bait stations to cover the remainder of Puketi/Omahuta (another 9,000 ha of stoat & feral cat control and 700 ha of rat & possum control), goat and pig control, control of invasive weeds to protect priority river catchments, and wilding pine restoration.
-The project has a dual focus on biodiversity enhancement and skills development in the local community, building capacity in pest control, pest monitoring, species management work and business capability.
+The project, now underway, is establishing and training teams of pest control operators, cutting, installing, servicing and maintaining a network of traps and bait stations to cover key areas in Puketi/Omahuta, and potentially, goat and pig control, The project has a dual focus on biodiversity enhancement and skills development in the local community, building capacity in pest control, pest monitoring, species management work and business capability.

 About the Role:

+We are increasing from two to three teams.
 You will join a team working from a base near the forest, north of Okaihau.
-Comprehensive training will be provided, starting with a two week introductory course and then on the job learning, leading to a Primary ITO Pest Animal Operations Level 3 qualification.
+Initial training will be provided and then on the job learning, leading to a Pest Control Operations Level 3 qualification.

-Work will include clearing trap lines and installing traps and bait stations; checking and rebaiting traps and bait stations; pig and goat control; wilding pine and invasive weed control; restoration planting, and monitoring pests and protected wildlife.
+Work will include cutting and clearing trap lines and installing traps and bait stations; checking and rebaiting traps and bait stations and pig and goat control; and monitoring pests and protected wildlife.
 You will need to enjoy working outdoors.

 What we are looking for: